-Our offer letter agreement with Mr. Willerer (as amended, the "Willerer Agreement") provides for an unspecified term of employment and entitles Mr. Willerer to an annual base salary, a one-time sign-on and retention bonus (which has been paid and is subject to the terms described above in the section entitled "Compensation Discussion and Analysis-Sign-On and Retention Bonuses"), an award of stock options and an award of RSUs.
+Our offer letter agreement with Mr. Willerer (as amended, the "Willerer Agreement") provides for an unspecified term of employment and entitles Mr. Willerer to an annual base salary, a one-time signing and retention bonus (as described in the section entitled "- Sign-On and Retention Bonuses" above), an award of stock options and an award of RSUs.
 The Willerer Agreement provides that Mr. Willerer's option award will vest over four years following his employment start date with 25% vesting on the first anniversary of his start date and the remainder vesting in equal monthly installments thereafter, subject to his continued employment on each such vesting date.
 The Willerer Agreement provides that Mr. Willerer's RSU award will vest only if both the Service-Based Condition and the Liquidity Event Condition (each as defined below) are satisfied.
 The "Service-Based Condition" will be satisfied, subject to continued employment through each such date, as to 25% of the total RSUs on the first anniversary of the RSU award's vesting start date, and as to 1/16th of the total RSUs on a quarterly basis thereafter.
-The "Liquidity Event Condition" will be satisfied if either of the following events occur on or before the seventh anniversary of the date of grant: (i) a Change of Control or (ii) the effective date of a registration statement of Opendoor filed under the Securities Act for the sale of Opendoor's common stock.
+The "Liquidity Event Condition" will be satisfied if either of the following events occur on or before the seventh anniversary of the date of grant: (i) a Change of Control or (ii) the effective date of a registration statement of the Company filed under the Securities Act for the sale of the Company's common stock.

-In the event Mr. Willerer's employment with us is terminated (i) by us without Cause (as defined for purposes of the Todaro Agreement) or (ii) due to his resignation for Good Reason (as defined below), in each case, within 12 months following a Change of Control, then 50% of all his then outstanding but unvested stock option and RSU awards, whether or not granted under the Willerer Agreement, will automatically and immediately vest, subject to the timely execution and non-revocation of a general release of claims against us.
+In the event Mr. Willerer's employment with us is terminated (i) by us without Cause (as defined for purposes of the Gupta Agreement) or (ii) due to his resignation for Good Reason (as defined below), in each case, within 12 months following a Change of Control, then 50% of all his then outstanding but unvested stock option and RSU awards, whether or not granted under the Willerer Agreement, will automatically and immediately vest, subject to the timely execution and non-revocation of a general release of claims against us.
 The Willerer Agreement does not provide for any cash severance entitlements or benefit continuation.